nbkm8y5/mpslifestyle.com/Product Backlog.md

 	Programming:

+		FIX ICON AT NAVBAR.

+		BRAND PAGE - USE THE INFORMATION PROVIDE IN WORD DOCUMENT.

+		HOME PAGE CONTENT.
-		CAROUSEL BACKGROUND IMAGE WITH TRANSPARENT SVG ON FOREGROUND CAROUSEL, SYNCED RECOMMENDED TO DO CALLBACK TO DO UNCHANGE AND A FEW OTHER THINGS.
+		CAROUSEL BACKGROUND IMAGE WITH TRANSPARENT SVG ON FOREGROUND CAROUSEL, SYNCED RECOMMENDED TO DO CALLBACK TO DO UNCHANGE.
+DO ALL THIS WITH ANGULAR JS

-    	ALL TEAM MEMBERS LIKE JB.
-    	What are we going to write in brand.html?????
-    	CONTENT!!!!
+		CONTACT PAGE MAKE SOME CHANGES TO APPEARANCE,  USE MORE OPACITY, LESS BLOCKY.
+		Create database in Go Daddy web host.
+        Database PHP code for comment FORM

     	Tablet and mobile responsive site.
-WE ABSOLUTELY HAVE TO GO THIS ROUTE Create database in Go Daddy web host.
+WE ABSOLUTELY HAVE TO GO THIS ROUTE
-    	Database PHP code for comment log.

 		Costly programming:
 		Add storefront, possibly from scripting that exists in webhost.
 		Need a payment processor.
 		Are they going Shopify or Big Commernce
 		Need to complete Google my business.

 		Social Media:
 		Upload videos to youtube.
-    Is Instagram set up?
+		INSTAGRAM LIKE.
+		FACEBOOK SHARE.

 ## 2. Bugs – representing work to address a defect

 ## 3. Chores – representing work that must be done, but provide no direct business value